fubel/lepyrello/README.md

 # lepyrello

 lepyrello is a Python script that converts audio files with ID3-movement-tag (TPOS) into audio files using ID3-track-number-tag (TRCK) only.
 It also numbers the audio filenames in correct order.
-I did this because my mp3-player does not know the TPOS-tag and therefore messes classical music albums on a regular basis.
+I did this because my mp3-player does not know the TPOS-tag and therefore messes up  classical music album trackings on a regular basis.

 ## Installation